14JJ1A0532/GeekReboot-HMonitor/README.md

 Conclusion:-

-This hence helps us to control the spread of pandemic.
+This hence helps us to control the spread of pandemic COVID 19.